agude/agude.github.io/_drafts/2019-11-28-tdf_prize_money_plot_improvements.md

 labels make it clear what is plotted.
 I have added my (patent pending 😛) grey stripes to the background to indicate each decade.

-I have change the Y-axis to be more readable by abbreviating the numbers using _K_ and _M_.
-I have removed the label and replaced it with the euro symbol (€) on each tick.
+I changed the Y-axis to be more readable by abbreviating the numbers using _K_ and _M_.
+I also removed the label and replaced it with the euro symbol (€) on each tick.

-I have made the all the text larger and have made the lines thicker to make the plot easier to read when small.
-I have also changed from a line plot to a step plot because the prize changes are discrete, not constantly changing in time.
+I made all the text larger and the lines thicker to improve legibility when the plot is downscaled.
+I have also changed from a line plot to a step plot because the amount of prize money changes at specific moments in time, not continually.

 Finally, I have cleaned up the data a bit.
 The original plot used uncorrected Euro even though the original prizes were in old Franc, new Franc, and Euro depending on the year.
 I have normalized all values to 2013 Euro.
-I have included this information in the subtitle so that it survives when when the plot is separated from its caption on Wikipedia.
+I have included this information in the subtitle so that it survives even if the plot is separated from its caption on Wikipedia.

 This plot took a lot of work to make---matplotlib is not the most forgiving library---but I think it was worth it.
 Of course, as a good [WikiFairy][wf], I